MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 # Tutorial to create a Azure Active Directory Group
 I will show you how to create a group in Azure AD (Azure Active Directory) from the Azure portal

-Login to Azure Portal https://portal.azure.com/ Then click on Groups from the home page.
+Login to Azure Portal https://portal.azure.com/

+Then click on Groups icon or type groups in the search bar from the home page.